-A 1985 study by Sieh Lee Mei Ling and Chew Kwee Lyn examined the role of the buniputra trust agencies which were set up by the government to promote buniputra equity investments, such as the National Equity Corporation (Permodalan Nasional Bhd. or PNB) and the National Unit Trust Bhd.
+A 1985 study by Sieh Lee Mei Ling and Chew Kwee Lyn examined the role of the bumiputra trust agencies which were set up by the government to promote bumiputra equity investments, such as the National Equity Corporation (Permodalan Nasional Bhd. or PNB) and the National Unit Trust Bhd.
 (Amanah Saham Nasional Bhd or ASN).
 As of March 1984, PNB held investments in 139 companies, of which 91 were listed on the Kuala Lumpur Stock Exchange.
 Together, PNB and ASN were majority shareholders (over 50 per cent) in 17 companies operating in various sectors, and minority shareholders (between 20-50 per cent) in another 17 companies.

-Tun Razak's Legacy: Problems in Social and Ethnic Integration, 1971-85 which had arisen as a result of this implementation might not promote overall multi-ethnic or national integration.
+Tun Razak's Legacy: Problems in Social and Ethnic Integration, 1971-85

+Some studies have indicated that although the economic policies, especially the government's affirmative action, have brought about a successful improvement of the socio-economic position of the Malays, the problems which had arisen as a result of this implementation might not promote overall multi-ethnic or national integration.
 Given the significance of the NEP on Malaysia's multi-racial politics and society, it may be useful to look at the findings of the studies made over the past two decades.